 “Once upon a time, people were afraid to ask too many questions or challenge the views of the dental professional,” says Mark.
 “These days, we discuss every aspect of treatment with the patient and use facilities such as intra-oral digital photography which enables us to show patients pictures of ‘before’ and ‘after’ treatment so that they can clearly see the impact of what we’re doing for themselves.”

 Nick Lamb joined Island House in August 2008 and then became a partner at the practice in January 2013.
-Nick, when not at the practice is a Dental Practice Adviser, originally for Great Yarmouth & Waveney PCT but is now a Dental Practice Adviser with the newly formed East Anglia Area team of NHS England.
+Nick, when not at the practice is a Senior Dental Professional Adviser to NHS England East.
+During the first Covid-19 lock down Nick was one of the key people involved in setting up triage and the urgent dental care centres in the East of England for patients who needed to access dental care.
 Nick is also the secretary of the National Association of Dental Advisers which enables him to be actively involved with dentistry at a national level.

 “The practice impressed me from the moment I first saw it,” says Nick Lamb.
 “It’s extremely forward-thinking, with a real commitment to carrying out top end dentistry.
 I love it.”

-Nick moved to Island House after working in a practice in Norwich, where he also completed his training.
+Nick moved to Island House after many years working in a group practice in Norwich, where he also trained newly qualified dentists.
 His career choice surprised some, coming as he did from a family of medics.

 “I initially studied for a degree in parasitology, having decided that I didn’t want to follow my family into medicine.
 It was only during work experience that I discovered the appeal of dentistry.